What We Do

 In 1994 EMERGENCY led a campaign against antipersonnel landmines, which led to the Italian government’s prohibition of their construction in Italy.
-Together with other organisations, in 2002 EMERGENCY launched a campaign against the imminent invasion of Iraq, and in 2011 against the war in Afghanistan.
+In 2002 EMERGENCY, together with other organisations, launched a campaign against the imminent invasion of Iraq, and did the same in 2001 against the war in Afghanistan.
 And everyday through our work we promote peace, by speaking out against war and by declaring our facilities weapon-free zones.

 We reject the use of violence, terrorism and war as instruments to resolve disputes between individuals, peoples and nations.
 We want a world based on social justice, solidarity, reciprocal respect, dialogue, and on the equal distribution of resources.